OCSP stapling: Specification

 A draft proposal for an X509v3 extension field, which expired in April 2013, specified that a compliant server presenting a certificate carrying the extension must return a valid OCSP token in its response if the status_request extension is specified in the TLS client hello.
 The current version of the proposal has been extended to support additional TLS extensions.
 TLS developer Adam Langley discussed the extension in an April 2014 article following the repair of the Heartbleed OpenSSL bug.

 Deployment

-OCSP stapling support is being progressively implemented.
+OCSP stapling is widely supported.
 The OpenSSL project included support in their 0.9.8g release with the assistance of a grant from the Mozilla Foundation.